Vladislav26Laptev/Smoke_detection/README.md

 [:arrow_up:Index](#index)

 ## The processing algorithm
-The object detection network receives a single frame as an input element.
-To do this, the video stream is converted to a sequence of frames.
-Next, 5 frames are selected from the sequence with an equal time interval for sequential processing.
-The result will be an average prediction for all 5 frames, since it is possible to take a frame from the sequence at a moment when the fire is not visible.
+The object detection network receives one frame as an input element, for this the video stream is converted into a sequence of frames.
+Next, 5 or more frames are selected from the sequence with equal time intervals for sequential processing.
+The result will be an average prediction for all frames, since it is possible to take a frame from the sequence at the moment when the fire is not visible.

 [:arrow_up:Index](#index)